-Article co-written with Jennifer Llewellyn, OMAFRA Nursery Crops Specialist.
+Article co-written with Jennifer Llewellyn, former OMAFRA Nursery Crops Specialist.

-Three 65m x 6.5m blocks were marked out in a field of roses in September, 2011.
-An untreated control, the grower’s traditional set up of hollow cones (D4D45) on 50 cm centres at 300 psi and 3.0 mph (841 L/ha), and an optimized set up of hollow cones (D3D45) on 50 cm centres at 150 psi and 3.0 mph (388 L/ha) (determined through trial and error using water-sensitive paper as a coverage indicator).
+To demonstrate the value of sprayer optimization, we marked out three, 65m x 6.5m blocks in a field of roses.
+One block was an untreated control.
+One block was the grower’s traditional set up of hollow cones (D4D45) on 50 cm centres at 300 psi and 3.0 mph (841 L/ha).
+The third block was the experimental condition where we used an optimized set up of hollow cones (D3D45) on 50 cm centres at 150 psi and 3.0 mph (388 L/ha).
+We validated this condition using an iterative process to dial in the coverage indicated by water-sensitive paper.

 One application of Folpet + Nova was made on Sep 19, 2011.
 Roses were photographed before and after the treatment.
-The photographs were digitized and the amount of powdery mildew appearing on the upper surfaces was determined as a percent of the total leaf area.
-All reps were randomly selected.
+The photographs were digitized and the amount of powdery mildew appearing on the upper surfaces was determined as a percent of the total visible leaf area.
+Six replications were randomly selected from each block.

 The Ontario Farm Innovation Program and the grower co-operator are gratefully acknowledged for making this research possible.